Mandizvidzafn/Mandizvidzafn/README.md

 - 👋 Hi, I’m @Mandizvidzafn
 - 👀 I’m interested in Cybersecurity and Software engineering
-- 🌱 I’m currently learning Pentesting
+- 🌱 I’m currently a Pen Tester
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some CTF's if you are interested
 - 📫 How to reach me @ncebamandizvidza@gmail.com

 <!---